0xDegenDeveloper/RabbitHoles/README.md

 ### Holes

 - Digging a hole will cost a small fee, something like 0.001Ξ.
-This is the dig fee
+This is the dig fee and is used to disincentive spam and fund future extensions to the project.

+- Each dig will mint RBITS to its digger.
+This is the dig reward and will probably be in the ball park of 20-100 RBITS.

+* The exact numbers are still being thought about and feedback/opinions/thoughts are appreciated.

 - A hole's title, such as "SHOWER THOUGHTS", is stored as a single `felt252`.
 This means that every title must be 31 characters or fewer in length.